Is 9 Meters Biopharma Inc. (NMTR) a Keeper?

 NMTR’s Market Performance

-NMTR stocks went up by 8.60% for the week, with a monthly drop of -56.84% and a quarterly performance of -51.86%, while its annual performance rate touched -77.44%.
-The volatility ratio for the week stands at 10.83% while the volatility levels for the past 30 days are set at 18.48% for 9 Meters Biopharma Inc. The simple moving average for the period of the last 20 days is -14.75% for NMTR stocks with a simple moving average of -66.85% for the last 200 days.
+NMTR stocks went down by -7.64% for the week, with a monthly drop of -40.79% and a quarterly performance of -52.88%, while its annual performance rate touched -79.73%.
+The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 13.91% for 9 Meters Biopharma Inc. The simple moving average for the period of the last 20 days is -12.20% for NMTR stocks with a simple moving average of -68.24% for the last 200 days.

 Analysts’ Opinion of NMTR